wso2/docs-open-banking/en/docs/develop/application-management-listener.md

   ```

 ### doPreDeleteApplication method
-Use this method to implement any logic that needs to be executed before application deletion.
+This method lets you implement any logic that needs to be executed before the application deletion.
 Given below is the method signature:

   ``` java